lauralwd/azolla_phd_thesis/source/17_chapter_7_one-two-tree.md

 The LAR enzyme is member of the PIP family of enzymes.
 In context of _Azolla_ biology, it is an interesting enzyme for it is a key enzyme in the production of both anthocyanidins, as well as epicatechin; a notorious digestion inhibiting polyphenol.
+When pitching _Azolla_ as a future crop, digestion inhibition is an important trait for breeding efforts.
+In use-case, we identify and organise the LAR enzymes present in the _Azolla_ genome and infer their function for future experiments and possible breeding efforts.

 The _Azolla_ genome contains several LAR like enzymes (homologs) that may all play a role in anthocyan metabolism.
 In this case-study, we use phylogeny to infer the relation of all _Azolla_ LAR homologs in the perspective of the entire PIP family of enzymes in land plants.
 Elucidating the function of these homologs is a typical example of an orthology research question.